-But sometimes, you need to tone down a little and let the baby explore the world a bit.
-That doesn’t mean you should stop caring about him/her – it means you need to be careful, cautious and grounded while parenting a newborn.
+But sometimes, you must tone down a little and let the baby explore the world.
+That doesn’t mean you should stop caring about them – you must be careful, cautious, and grounded while parenting a newborn.

 Fix Your Sleep Schedule

-It’s quite simple, actually.
-You can’t sleep when the baby’s awake, so whenever you have the time, and the baby’s sleeping — you need to make peace with the timing and sleep as long as the baby sleeps.
+It’s quite simple.
+You can’t sleep when the baby’s awake, so whenever you have the time and the baby’s sleeping — you need to make peace with the timing and sleep as long as the baby sleeps.

-Now for someone who goes to sleep well past midnight, it can be difficult.
+It can be difficult for someone who goes to sleep well past midnight.
 So if you’re expecting a baby soon, we’d suggest you practice sleeping early to get used to the hectic parenthood!

 Admit the Challenge and Act Accordingly

-Truth be told, babies are indeed high-maintenance.
-They’re lovely, they change your whole world — and that has both negative and positive aspects.
+Babies are indeed high-maintenance.
+They’re lovely, and they change your whole world — and that has both negative and positive aspects.

 If you’re one of those who loves functions like sports matches, concerts, or movie outings, we have bad news for you.
-In the first year, babies cry a lot, and it’s nearly impossible to bring them to a cinema hall or a concert.
+In the first year, babies cry a lot, and bringing them to a cinema hall or a concert is nearly impossible.

 From your schedules turned upside down to having interrupted sleep cycles — your world will change, and not in a good way at times.
-But don’t get cranky or be disappointed in it — take it as a part of life and wait for your newborn to grow as a strong child!
+But don’t get cranky or disappointed — take it as a part of life and wait for your newborn to grow into a strong child!

 If You Can’t Breastfeed, That’s Fine!